dorianwolff/Odacity-Gacha/README.md

 ## Installation

-On macos, after pulling the repository, follow these commands in order to get started and play the game :
+On macos, after cloning the repository, follow these commands in order to get started and play the game :

 Enter the correct repository :